The (illustrated) H's & T's: aka reversible causes of cardiac arrest

 In advanced life support there is a set of concepts called the H’s & T’s, which summarise the reversible causes of cardiac arrest.
 These are all potentially 'fixable' problems that doctors can treat to save a life.
 Every second matters when trying to re-start the heart.
 Seconds can be the difference between complete recovery and permanent disability e.g. through hypoxic brain damage, or amputation of limbs in sepsis.

-I created this article, my Kickstarter, and posters on the subject, because of a horrific night shift where we faced 3 cardiac arrests, two of which happened at the same time.
+I created this article, my Kickstarter, posters, and a video on the subject, because of a horrific night shift where we faced 3 cardiac arrests, two of which happened at the same time.
 I realised how difficult and important it was to be able to recall them all rapidly when needed in the panic of an arrest situation, especially as most are ideas that are not easily visualised, such as 'Hydrogen ions'.

 So what are they?